samrat-lab/HistoSPACE/README.md

 1. prep_tile.py

-Run this script after downloading data from ICIAR and STNet and set the data path as `RAW_TILE` for respective datas to generate the tiles.
+Run this script after downloading data from ICIAR and STNet and set the data path as `RAW_TILE` for respective data to generate the tiles.

-Execution: Edit `RAW_TILE` inside the script and run following command.
+Execution: Edit `RAW_TILE` inside the script and run the following command.
 ```
 bash